 Bolt is a key-value store that provides an ordered map, which allows easy access and lookup.
 All collections of key/value pairs are stored in buckets within which all keys must be unique.
 The keys are stored in byte-sorted order within a bucket.
 A bucket can be created with `Tx.CreateBucket` or `Tx.CreateBucketIfNotEXists` so that it can be created only if it doesn't exist.

 BoltDB supports fully serializable ACID transactions.
 It allows only one read-write transaction at a time but allows as many read-only transactions as requested.
-When opening a database with `bolt.Open`, BoltDB obtains a file lock on the data file which prevents multiple processes from accessing the same database at the same time.
+When opening a database, BoltDB obtains a file lock on the data file which prevents multiple processes from accessing the same database at the same time.
 A process will hang upon attempting to open an already open Bolt database until the process that opens the database closes it.
-BoltDB supports the ability to prevent an indefinite wait by passing a timeout option to the `Open` function.
+BoltDB supports the ability to prevent an indefinite wait by passing a timeout option upon opening a database.

 Bolt saves data into a single memory-mapped file on disk.
 It doesn’t have a separate journal or write-ahead log.

 BoltDB supports basic key/value queries such as insert, delete and update with its own APIs.
 All `bucket` operations are organized and monitored by transactions `Tx`.
-For example, `Tx.CreateBucket` creates a bucket, and `Tx.DeleteBucket` removes a bucket.
-All basic key/value queries are performed on `bucket` using `Bucket.Put`, `Bucket.Get`, and `Bucket.Delete`.
-Since BoltDB stores its key in byte-sorted order within a bucket, it supports sequential iteration over a bucket with `Bucket.Cursor`.
-The `Cursor` allows moving to the first key (`First`), the last key (`Last`), the previous key (`Prev`), the next key (`Next`), and a specific key (`Seek`) in a bucket.
-Prefix scan is supported by combining `Seek` and `bytes.HasPrefix`.
-Range scan is supported by combing `Seek` and `bytes.Compare`.
-Besides `Bucket.Cursor`, `Bucket.ForEach` also supports iterating over all key/value pairs in a bucket.
+For example, transactions have the ability to create a bucket or remove a bucket.
+Buckets support basic key/value query operations that involve read, write and delete.
+Since BoltDB stores its key in byte-sorted order within a bucket, it supports sequential iteration over a bucket with a cursor.
+The cursor allows moving to the first key, the last key, the previous key, the next key, and a specific key in a bucket.
+BoltDB performs a prefix scan by using the cursor to locate specific keys with the required prefix.
+It performs a range scan by using the cursor to find keys that satisfy a comparison predicate.
+Besides the cursor, the bucket also supports self-iterating over all key/value pairs in a bucket with a foreach function.

 There are only a few types in BoltDB: `DB`, `Bucket`, `Tx`, and `Cursor`. - The `DB` is a single file represented by pages on disk.
 Each page is commonly 4096 Bytes.
 The first two pages of the file store the metadata that keeps track of version, transaction id, and page size of the database, as well as the locations of the `freelist` and the first page id of data.
 The third page stores a `freelist`that keeps track the page id's of the free pages.
 The rest of the pages are the collection of buckets that store the key/value paris. - A `Bucket` is a collection of unique keys that are associated with values.
 Each bucket is represented using a B+ tree.
 When accessing a B+ tree, the nodes in the corresponding page are fetched into memory.
 The B+ tree used in BoltDB is different from common B+tree in the following aspects: - While B+ trees typically have n+1 values and n keys in each node, the number of values and the number of keys are equal in BoltDB B+ tree. - In BoltDB B+ tree, the value field in a non-leaf node stores the page id of its child node and the corresponding key stores the first key in the child node. - There are no pointers between sibling leaf nodes in BoltDB B+ tree.